nathanboachie/BBB-PPP/README.md

     │   └── CMakeLists.txt
     ├── Flow_Field_Quantities   # compuation of the velocity and pressure fields │   ├── solver_codes        # software scripts (c++ and Python)
-    │   ├── simulation_examples # simualtions examples of first stage (needed as inputs in second stage) │   ├── post_processing     # python scripts for rudimentary post-processing of the simulation │   └── CMakeLists.txt
+    │   ├── simulation_examples # simualtion result examples of first stage (needed as inputs in second stage) │   ├── post_processing     # python scripts for rudimentary post-processing of the simulation │   └── CMakeLists.txt
     ├── license.md